Last updated

 Four options, side by side

-These four tools solve genuinely different problems, and the right one depends on whether you need real-slab photography, cloud-based quoting, general-purpose free nesting, or a countertop-specific offline tool with a validated, AlphaCAM-ready export.
-Here's what each one is, what it runs on, what it costs, and who it fits best:
+These four tools solve different problems — real-slab photography, cloud-based quoting, general-purpose free nesting, and countertop-specific bidding.
+Only one of them was built for the last of those.
+Here's what each one is, what it runs on, what it costs, and what it's scoped to:

-Slabsmith Digital slab-imaging, templating, and layout suite Desktop + imaging hardware Roughly $15,000–$30,000 system, perpetual license plus ~10%/yr maintenance Established shops that photograph real slabs and need exact-match layout against actual veining
+Slabsmith Digital slab-imaging, templating, and layout suite Desktop + imaging hardware Roughly $15,000–$30,000 system, perpetual license plus ~10%/yr maintenance Photographing real slabs and laying out against the image — a post-bid, production-floor job with hardware to match

-SlabWise Cloud platform: nesting, DXF handling, and quoting Cloud/SaaS, nothing to install Roughly $99–$799/mo subscription Shops that want a modern cloud workflow with online quoting and calculators built in
+SlabWise Cloud platform: nesting, DXF handling, and quoting Cloud/SaaS, nothing to install Roughly $99–$799/mo subscription Browser-based quoting and calculators — your job data lives in the cloud, and the workflow needs a connection

-StoneNest Offline countertop-specific nester with independently validated export Windows desktop, offline, machine-bound license $69/mo Founders (first 25 shops, rate locked for the life of the subscription), then $99/mo; 7-day free trial, no card, as a separate eval path; free Estimator Mode Multifamily bidding and shops that want a deterministic slab count and a cut-safe DXF without slab photography
+StoneNest Offline countertop-specific nester with independently validated export Windows desktop, offline, machine-bound license $69/mo Early Adopter (first 25 shops, rate locked for the life of the subscription), then $99/mo; 7-day free trial, no card, as a separate eval path; free Estimator Mode The bidding job itself: deterministic slab count, yield %, and a validated, AlphaCAM-ready DXF — offline, on your machine

 132 slabsRidgeline Flats demo: 108 units, 3 unit types